Al4r1c/Twig_I18n/README.md

         {0} There are no apples, %name%|{1} There is one apple, %name%|]1,Inf] There are %count% apples, %name%
     {% endtranschoice %}

-Filters trans, transplural and transchoice can be used to translate variable texts and complex expressions:
+Filters `trans`, `transplural` and `transchoice`     can be used to translate variable texts and complex expressions:

 	{% set message = 'Hello %name%!' %}